AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

     // concat(), as it is immutable must have an explicit assignment to produce the desired outcome. str1.concat("is immutable");
     System.out.println(str1);
-    str1 = str1.concat(" is immutable, so I have to assign it explicitly here.")
+    str1 = str1.concat(" is immutable, so I have to assign it explicitly here.");
     System.out.println(str1);
   }
 }